IMPROVE YOUR HOME’S EFFICIENCY WITH HIGH-PERFORMANCE WINDOWS

 How old are your windows?
-Older windows are often poorly insulated and not airtight, so they let in heat during the summer and cold in during the winter.
-This makes your home less comfortable, forces your heating and cooling systems to work harder, and causes your monthly energy bills go up.
+Older windows are often poorly insulated and not airtight, so they let heat in during the summer and cold in during the winter.
+This makes your home less comfortable, forces your heating and cooling systems to work harder, and causes your monthly energy bills to go up.

 High-performance windows can prevent drafts from leaking into your home – and stop money from slipping through your fingers.
 And if you’re thinking about upgrading your existing windows to high-performance models, you may be eligible for a rebate through our Windows and Doors Rebate offer!

 Multiple panes of glass, low-e coatings, and high-quality weatherstripping make high-performance windows energy efficient, which translates to energy savings for you.